 Talent Management Software (TMS) such as WorkCompass will help you increase engagement, retention and lead to increased productivity.
 Data derived from such TMS will help you keep on top of company goals.
 Tracking performances and giving feedback makes it easier to appraise employees’ work and therefore manage promotions or training requirements according to requirements.

 Talent acquisition is a key element to HR.
 Having an Applicant Tracking System (ATS) will make this so much easier.
 Integrating your ATS across the board means you can post to jobs listings, career pages and your social media channels using a single platform.
 This saves time and reduces manual workload.
 An ATS system also enables you to filter through applications quickly, once again saving time and manpower.

 If your company is employee owned, having a share plan management system, in place is invaluable.
 No more death by Excel sheet, concerns about compliance or headaches when it comes to grants – a proper stock plan management system like this one, Global Shares, that you can outsource and that takes the hassle out of it for you, means you can focus on what you do best.

 A Learning Management System (LMS) is an excellent resource for companies.
 It allows employees to log on and learn at their own pace through videos and online modules.
 You can track employee learning as well as save on manpower.
 Employee learning and progression leads to increased engagement and satisfaction, which is a win win for everyone.

 So although HR is about people, there are definitely ways you can use technology effectively that will benefit you and the employees at your company.
 We specialize in helping companies attract, retain and engage top talent.
-Talk to us today about setting up a simple way to manage your employee stock plans.
+Request a free demo to find out more about our products and services.